 You are viewing your 1 free article this month.
 Login to read more articles.

-Penguin Classics is set to launch a "Penguin Archive" series with the publication of 90 short books to celebration 90 years of the publisher.
+Penguin Classics is set to launch a "Penguin Archive" series with the publication of 90 short books to celebrate 90 years of the publisher.
 The books will be published on 17th April 2025, and the list has been curated by 16 Penguin Classics editors and covers authors from Poe, Austen and Wells in the 1930s to the 21st century, when Mary Gaitskill, Tove Ditlevsen and Wang Xiaobo joined the list.

 The list covers a range of languages and genres, including Icelandic sagas, ghost stories, satirical essays, ancient philosophy, science fiction and much more.
 Penguin revealed there will also be a "major" campaign behind the series including advertising, POS and brand partnerships as well as publicity and events.